 Aperture and depth-of-field

-Depth-of-field – to ensure a lot of the scene is in focus, with as much of it as possible sharp and in detail, you want to use a smaller aperture.
-Closing the lens aperture down to f/8 – f/16 will help you get more of the scene in focus from the front of the image (things close to you) to the back of the image (things furthest away).
+Depth-of-field – use a smaller aperture to ensure a lot of the scene is in focus, with as much of it as possible sharp and in detail.
+Closing the lens aperture down to f/8 – f/16 will get more of the scene in focus from the front of the image (things close to you) to the back of the image (things furthest away).
 This is known as pan-focus (Canon), where everything in the image is in focus.

-But beware of diffraction – if you stop the aperture down too far, such as f/18-f/22 or more you will suffer from diffraction, and get softer images.
-When diffraction becomes an issue depends on your camera sensor size – see our macro photography guide if you missed our definition of diffraction.
+But beware of diffraction – if you stop the aperture down too far, such as f/18-f/22 or more, you will suffer from diffraction and get softer images.
+When diffraction becomes an issue depends on your camera sensor size – see our macro photography guide for our definition of diffraction.

 Side note: Diffraction tends to kick in at f/11 on Micro Four Thirds, f/16 on APS-C, and f/22 on Full-frame cameras.